dhellmann/pymotw-3/source/select/index.rst

 .. literalinclude:: select_poll_echo_server.py
    :lines: 64-78

-Sockets other than the server are existing clients, and :func:`recv` is used to access the data waiting to be read.
+Sockets other than the server are existing clients and :func:`recv` is used to access the data waiting to be read.

 .. literalinclude:: select_poll_echo_server.py
    :lines: 80-81

-If :func:`recv` returns any data, it is placed into the outgoing queue for the socket and the flags for that socket are changed using :func:`modify` so :func:`poll` will watch for the socket to be ready to receive data.
+If :func:`recv` returns any data, it is placed into the outgoing queue for the socket, and the flags for that socket are changed using :func:`modify` so :func:`poll` will watch for the socket to be ready to receive data.